Fedi6431/ESP32-Portable-Gym/README.md

 3. Select UART loadmode (default)  -->
 ### Powering the ESP32
 After uploading the code into the ESP32 you can simply power it.

+## Usage
+Go to the gateway of the AP and you'll see a simple dashboard to add Exercises, reps and sets